diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 ## Creating and executing TMs

-First of all, we have to have TMs to work with for Tummys to make sense.
-While Tymmys will provide some default TMs, it gives us the chance to define our own.
+First of all, we have to have TMs to work with for *Tummys* to make sense.
+While *Tummys* will provide some default TMs, it gives us the chance to define our own.
-This is how a TMs definition looks like in Tummys:
+This is how a TMs definition looks like in *Tummys*:

 ~~~
 :: odd ['0', '1'] ['0', '1']+[' '] {